April 20, 2026

 • Documentation of the reasons your employer gave for any adverse action

 You do not need a perfect paper trail to have a valid legal claim.
 However, more documentation means a stronger position.
 Start preserving records now, before anything gets deleted or your access disappears.
-If your employer already fired you, our guide on what to do after being fired in California is a good place to start.
+If your employer already fired you, our guide on what to do after being fired in California is a good starting point.

-What You Can Recover in a Retaliation Case
+What Can Employees Recover in a Retaliation Case?

 If your company fired you for suing your employer or for any other protected action, California law gives you real options.
 You may pursue: